FAQs

-In 2005, when William Prentice and his son Will started this company, the starting investment came from William’s mother / Will’s grandmother.
+In 2005, when William E. Prentice and his son William H. started this company, the starting investment came from William E.’s mother / William H.’s grandmother.
 In honor of her and her company Pixie Pets, we adopted the name Pixie Equipment, Inc., though we do business as Pixie Water Wells.

 How much does drilling cost?

-Our drilling cost is an all-inclusive price: it covers all material and construction, including 4.5” SDR 17 casing, grout (from the aquifer to the surface), sand, and 20’ of screen.
+Our drilling cost is an all-inclusive price: it covers all material and construction, including 4.5” SDR 17 casing, bentonite seal (from the aquifer to the surface), sand, and 20’ of screen.
 The pump and pressure system are separate.
-(We also drill larger diameter wells, as large as 8”.
+(We also drill larger diameter wells, as large as 10”.
 Please contact us for information on these.)

 Do you work weekends?

-Is it okay to drill with pond or ditch water?
+Is it OK to drill with pond or ditch water?

 And this makes sense.
 Putting bacteria in your well is harmful for your health and the health of your family and can lead to contamination of other people’s drinking water.